jadu101/CVE/SourceCodester_Profile_Registration_without_Reload_Refresh_1.0_SQLi.md

 # SQL Injection vulnerability was discovered from Sourcecodester Profile Registration without Reload/Refresh 1.0 (del.php)
+## CVE-2024-9093

+> A vulnerability classified as critical has been found in SourceCodester Profile Registration without Reload Refresh 1.0.
+This affects an unknown function of the file del.php of the component GET Parameter Handler.
+The manipulation of the argument list with an unknown input leads to a sql injection vulnerability.
+CWE is classifying the issue as CWE-89.
+The product constructs all or part of an SQL command using externally-influenced input from an upstream component, but it does not neutralize or incorrectly neutralizes special elements that could modify the intended SQL command when it is sent to a downstream component.
+This is going to have an impact on confidentiality, integrity, and availability.

 **Affected Project**: Profile Registration without Reload/Refresh 1.0